 Teaching mentors are a crucial part of the PGCert LTHE programme.
 Mentors would normally be senior members of staff engaged in the science of learning and teaching in higher education, and institutional CPD.
 They should be able to discuss with new teaching staff how to translate general principles about teaching into the particular demands of the discipline and the context.
 Mentors need to be familiar with the PGCert programme and its requirements.

 Newly appointed Lecturers are allocated Mentors by Heads of School.
 PGCert participants from other institutions need to have a mentor in their institution, and inform the course administrator.
+Please download our mentor agreement form, available here, and this should be submitted along with your application.
 In order to avoid conflicts of interest, Mentors cannot be the line manager of the person they are mentoring, their PhD supervisor or their Head of School.